-In January 2014 the Fund transferred substantially all of its investments to Citibank CJSC (in 2013 they were stored in CJSC ING Bank (Eurasia, Russia).
+Substantially all of the investments of the Fund are held by Citibank CJSC (before December 31, 2013 - ING Bank (Eurasia, Russia) CJSC).
 Bankruptcy or insolvency of the custodian may cause the Fund's rights with respect to securities held by the custodian to be delayed or limited.
 The Fund monitors its risk by monitoring the credit quality and financial position of the custodian the Fund uses.

-Substantially all of the cash held by the Fund is held by Barclays Bank (Isle of Man) and Raiffeisenbank CJSC (Russia) to facilitate any payments or proceeds received in US Dollars and Russian Roubles, respectively.
-Bankruptcy or insolvency of the bank may cause the Fund's rights with respect to the cash held by the bank to be delayed or limited.
-The Fund monitors its risk by monitoring the credit quality and financial position of the bank.
+Substantially all of the cash held by the Company is held by Raiffeisenbank CJSC (Russia) and ZAO Citibank (Russia) to facilitate any payments or proceeds received in Russian Roubles and US Dollars.
+The Fund also established a bank account with Royal Bank of Scotland to facilitate redemption and other payments in US Dollars.
+Bankruptcy or insolvency of these banks may cause the Funds's rights in respect of the cash held by the banks to be delayed or limited.
+The Fund monitors its risk by monitoring the credit quality and financial position of the banks.